CEED/libCEED/examples/fluids/index.md

 The flat plate boundary layer example has custom meshing features to better resolve the flow.
 One of those is tilting the top of the domain, allowing for it to be a outflow boundary condition.
-The angle of this tilt is controled by `-platemesh_top_angle`
+The angle of this tilt is controlled by `-platemesh_top_angle`

 The primary meshing feature is the ability to grade the mesh, providing better